 - has light thermal mass

-- walls are breathable
+- is breathable

 - has excellent hygro-thermal performance managing humidity in buildings exceptionally well and avoiding the formation of moulds